Michel Faber: Fiction

 Faber's second collection of short stories The Fahrenheit Twins was published in 2005.
 Its opening story, "The Safehouse", won second place in the inaugural National Short Story Prize (since renamed the BBC National Short Story Award) in 2005.

-Wary of being pigeonholed, particularly in the United States where The Crimson Petal and the White is by far his most popular work, Faber vowed never to write a sequel to his bestselling Victorian novel.
+The Crimson Petal and the White is by far his most popular work, but Faber chose never to write a sequel to his bestselling Victorian novel.
 However, he did write a number of short stories featuring characters from The Crimson Petal and the White, in scenarios that pre-dated or post-dated the events of the novel.
 While not a sequel (the novel's controversial ending was allowed to remain definitive and the fates of the heroines Sugar and Agnes were left undisclosed), the stories offered additional perspectives on some of the characters' past and future lives.
 Issued first in Italy, by Faber's long-term Italian publishers Einaudi, the stories were issued by Canongate in 2006, as The Apple.

 "Bye Bye Natalia", Faber's short story following his 2004 visit to Ukraine (see "Journalism" below), was eventually published in the July 2006 edition of Granta and then chosen for inclusion in the 2008 edition of The O. Henry Prize Stories, an annual anthology dedicated to writers who are deemed to have made "a major contribution to the art of the short story".

 Faber's novel The Fire Gospel was published in 2008 as part of the Canongate Myth Series.
 Inspired by the myth of Prometheus, it tells the story of a scholar of Aramaic called Theo, who steals an ancient 'gospel' describing the death of Jesus, from a bombed museum in Iraq.
 The book gently satirizes the publishing industry.

 In 2009, he donated the short story "Walking After Midnight" to Oxfam's 'Ox-Tales' project, four collections of UK stories written by 38 authors.
 His story was published in the Water collection.

 Faber's sixth novel, The Book of Strange New Things, was published in 2014.
 The novel tells the story of a British missionary to an alien world.
 After its publication, Faber announced that he would retire from writing novels for adults.
 In an interview at Waterstones Trafalgar Square, Faber said "I think I have written the things I was put on earth to write.
 I think I've reached the limit".
 In June 2015 The Book of Strange New Things was named a Book of the Year by the magazine World.
 In 2017, Amazon Video released the pilot of a TV adaptation, as Oasis.

+His novel for children, D: A Tale of Two Worlds, was published in 2020.

+LISTEN: On Music, Sound and Us, a non-fiction quasi-anthropological work about music, tribalism, and human community was published by Canongate in October 2023.